Memorizing Your Presentation … Or Not

 For instance, your attention-grabbing opening and compelling conclusion should be well-crafted and just as well delivered.
 Since each of these is only one or two sentences long (occasionally three) it is not difficult to memorize them and deliver them in an impactful manner.

 In fact, you should know your opening and closing as well as you know your favorite song.
-You should be able to deliver them while loading the dishwasher, walking up a fight of stairs, or watering the garden.
+You should be able to deliver them while loading the dishwasher, walking up a flight of stairs, or watering the garden.
 You should be able to deliver them at a moment’s notice.
-And just like your favorite song, you need to know not only the words, but the emotions behind them.
+And just like your favorite song, you need to know not only the words, but also the emotions behind them.
 Only then can you best represent yourself, effectively deliver your ideas, and most important, serve your audience.

 When it comes to everything in between your opening and closing, your words can – and should – differ from delivery to delivery.
 You see, you want to be more concerned about the point you’re conveying than the exact words you’re using.
 If there are particular phrases you want to include, however, just be sure to include them every time you rehearse.